Reyleth/T1A2-Portfolio/README.md

 ![Projects Page image](./docs/imgs/project_page_image.png)

 The projects page shows an overview of my completed projects thus far.
-The main feature of this page are the "link tiles" that each contain links to real Github pages on my Github account.
+The main feature of this page are the "link tiles" component that each contain links to real Github pages on my Github account.
 The CSS grid layout is used to space out the tiles and a hover effect is used on the text for character and to stand out.
-The "Show All" button directs the viewer to my full list of Github repos on Github but may include a seperate html page for this purpose in future updates.
+The "Show All" button directs the viewer to my full list of GitHub repos on GitHub but may include a seperate html page for this purpose in future updates.

 ### Resume

 ![Resume page image](./docs/imgs/resume_page_image.png)

 The resume page is used as a way for the viewer to access my up to date resume.
 I intend for the design to be quite simplistic with the preview image of the document displayed on the left side with the link on the right.
-I reused the button from the previous page and repurposed it as a download link that will source my resume.pdf and download it through the viewer's browser.
+I reused the button from the previous page and repurposed it as a download link that will source my `resume.pdf` and download it through the viewer's browser.

 ![Work Experience image](./docs/imgs/work_experience_image.png)